How to Create a Beautiful One-Page Website

 Basically, the main reason to choose this web design format over a one-pager is if you have tons of content that is absolutely necessary to include on your website, such as a variety of products or services in an online store.

 A multi-page website will enable you to organize each piece of content into its own page, giving you enough space to provide long and thorough descriptions.
-For example, if you’re thinking of starting a blog, this classic format will allow a user to easily browse through your articles individually.
+For example, if you’ want to create a blog, this classic format will allow a user to easily browse through your articles individually.

 02. Devise a plan for your content